Farrel-Faridzi/Business-Dataset/README.md

 ## Overview

 This is a PostgreSQL-compatible version of the [Business Database](https://www.kaggle.com/datasets/himelsarder/business-database) dataset by himelsarder on Kaggle.
-It has been adapted to follow a consistent **snake_case** naming convention across all table and column names, as specified in the DAD COMPFEST 18 dataset documentation.
+It has been adapted to follow a consistent **snake_case** naming convention across all table and column names.

 The database models a sales and order management system, covering products, customers, orders, employees, and payments.